Real estate scion Robert Durst indicted on weapons charges in New Orleans

 His arrest came the day before the airing of the final episode of the HBO series, in which a filmmaker's microphone caught him saying he had "killed them all."

-Durst was acquitted in the dismemberment killing of his neighbor in Texas in 2003.
+Durst was acquitted in the dismemberment killing of his neighbour in Texas in 2003.
 He was suspected in the 1982 disappearance of his wife, Kathleen Durst, in New York.

 He has long been estranged from his powerful family with its significant New York real estate holdings.